-High arches in the feet can be a painful condition.
+High arches in the feet can lead to painful foot conditions.
 It’s often due to genetics or a neurological problem.

 Since the way you stand creates the base for your posture and skeletal makeup, having high arches can lead to structural problems in your body.

 A high arch, also called cavus foot, is when the arch of your foot is raised more than normal.
 It’s the opposite of flat feet.
 The arch is located on the bottom of your foot and runs from the toes all the way to your heel.

 It’s common to discover high arches in the teenage years.
 That’s because when your body grows, your feet bear the extra weight.
 High arches can happen at any time in your life.

 - Foot pain when walking, standing, exercising, or playing sports